Chinese dominoes: History

 During the Qing dynasty (1644-1912), the suits known as "Chinese" and "barbarian" were renamed to "civil" and "military" respectively to avoid offending the ruling Manchus.
 Tiles with blank ends, like those found in Western "double-six" dominoes, once existed during the 17th century.
 These games employed two sets of "double-six" tiles.
 It is possible that these were the types of dominoes that made it to Europe the following century.
+However, the 32-piece Chinese domino set, made to represent each possible face of two thrown dice and thus have no blank faces, differs from the 28-piece domino set found in the West during the mid 18th century.
+Chinese dominoes with blank faces were known during the 17th century.